nonblocking/mashroom/packages/plugin-packages/mashroom-messaging-external-provider-redis/README.md

 Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Microfrontend Integration Platform**.

-This plugin allows to use a Redis server as external messaging provider for server side messaging.
+This plugin allows using a Redis server as an external provider for the [mashroom-messaging](../mashroom-messaging) plugin.
-This enables cluster support for server side messaging and also allows communication with 3rd party systems.
+This enables cluster support for server side messaging and also allows communication with third party systems.

 ## Usage

-If *node_modules/@mashroom* is configured as plugin path just add **@mashroom/mashroom-messaging-external-provider-redis** as *dependency*.
+If *node_modules/@mashroom* is configured as a plugin path, add **@mashroom/mashroom-messaging-external-provider-redis** as *dependency*.

-To activate this provider configure the _Mashroom Messaging_ plugin like this:
+To activate this provider configure the [mashroom-messaging](../mashroom-messaging) plugin like this:

 ```json
 {